mattermost/docs/source/install/self-managed-changelog.md

 ### Improvements

 #### User Interface (UI)
  - Added one-click reactions for posts.
-Also, the three most recently used emojis will display when the mouse is hovered on a post.
+A user's three most recently used emojis display when the user hovers over a message.
  - Added support for selecting names and aliases in the emoji picker.
  - Changed the user interface of the edit-indicator of posts and moved it inline.
  - The updated "Tips & Next Steps" screen is now shown to all System Admins.
  - Once the user has selected **Start Trial**, they will see a modal that lists all of the features now available to them through the Enterprise plan.
- - Once a non-licensed server has reached 10 users, a modal is displayed to the admin encouraging them to start a 30-day trial.
+ - Once a non-licensed server has reached 10 users, a modal is displayed to System Admins encouraging them to start a 30-day trial.
  - Added a query param to translate in-product help pages when opened from the Desktop App.
  - Updated in-product text for the invitation modal for clarity.
  - Updated the file attachment limits and sizes within in-product help documentation.